-Ashfield Baptist Homes is a ministry of Ashfield Baptist Church.
-Our links with the Church are important to us, as are those with the local community, other aged-care providers and industry associations.
+Ashfield Baptist Homes Limited (ABH) is a not for profit organisation providing quality aged care services in the Inner West of Sydney.
+ABH is a ministry of Ashfield Baptist Church.
+Our links with the Church are important to us, as are those with the local community, other aged care providers and industry associations.

 Faith, and our conviction that genuine faith is evidenced by good works1, has always been the driving force in our endeavours.
 We seek to follow the example of Jesus2 and are motivated by his command to “love your neighbour as yourself”3 and his parable about the Good Samaritan who ministered with compassion to a stranger and foreigner.4